 - FDA approval history

 - En español

 Related treatment guides

-- Your doctor or pharmacist can provide more information about Menactra.
+- Your vaccination provider, pharmacist, or doctor can provide more information about Menactra.
 Additional information is available from your local health department or the Centers for Disease Control and Prevention.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Menactra only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.